CS601-F21/project3-caracao718/README.md

 #### `GET /slackbot`

-This request will return a web page containing, at minimum, a text box and button.
+This httpRequest will return a web page containing, at minimum, a text box and button.
 When the user enters a message in the text box and clicks the button the `POST` method described below will be called.

 #### `POST /slackbot`

-The body of this request will look as follows: `message=test+message` where the value is a URL-encoded string.
+The body of this httpRequest will look as follows: `message=test+message` where the value is a URL-encoded string.

-This request will trigger a post of the message specified by the body to the Slack channel `#project3`.
+This httpRequest will trigger a post of the message specified by the body to the Slack channel `#project3`.
 Regardless of the user who types the message it will always appear to have come from your application.

 You may choose what to return to the client.
-One option is to return a web page with a confirmation, and another option is to return the same page returned by the `GET` request so that the user may post another message.
+One option is to return a web page with a confirmation, and another option is to return the same page returned by the `GET` httpRequest so that the user may post another message.

 ## Part 4 - Tests